darul75/personal-blog/posts/2015/2015-12-11_best-of-es6-taken-from-redux.md

-Mozilla documentation is the best but here I share some of new es6 sugar syntaxes features you may know or not :)

-To my opinion it really gives a less verbose and intuitive code if we all embrace es6.
+Mozilla documentation is the best but here I share some of new es6 sugar syntaxes features you may know or not :) To my opinion it really gives a less verbose and intuitive code if we all embrace es6.

-I also share some tips from very nice Dan Abramov redux [tutorial](https://egghead.io/instructors/dan-abramov)
+I also share a small cover of very intuitive [Dan Abramov](https://github.com/gaearon) redux [tutorial](https://egghead.io/instructors/dan-abramov).
+Personaly when [Flux](https://facebook.github.io/flux/) appeared, I choosed [Alt](https://github.com/goatslacker/alt) implementation, many utils were into the box as store listening component, action listeners...it is really a great tool.

+Then redux is born and so many were enthousiasts about it, I had to test it too.

+## ES6

+Here some of the best changes we need to know.

-## Arrow function
+### Arrow function

 ```javascript
 function double(value) {